 COLLEGE SAVINGS PROGRAM

 33-5404.
 Program requirements.
 (1) The program shall be operated through the use of individual accounts.
 Each account may be opened by any person who desires to save for the qualified higher education expenses of a person.
-Minors may open an account which cannot be disaffirmed pursuant to section 32-103, Idaho Code.
+If approved by the board, minors may open an account that cannot be disaffirmed pursuant to section 32-103, Idaho Code.
 A person may open an account by satisfying each of the following requirements:

 (a) Completing an application in the form prescribed by the board.
 The application shall include the following information: